psunlpgroup/reasoning_forks/README.md

 - The structure of data diversity shapes behavior
 - First tokens act as hidden control knobs for coverage

-We also observed that coverage is usually not lost with post-training, but just suppressed.
-With better data design + data-inspired decoding strategies, it can be recovered to a good extent

 <!--
 1. We present a systematic, data-centric study of coverage shrinkage in reasoning post-trained models, aiming to understand its underlying factors.
 2. We identify **forks-in-the-road patterns** in fine-tuning data as a key driver of coverage shrinkage, and analyze this effect through targeted case studies such as graph branching and alternative mathematical reasoning strategies.